 ÖVERSVÄMNING VID DONAU (FLOOD ON THE DANUBE)

 signed A S and dated 94. (upper left); signed August Strindberg and inscribed har målat denna / Öfversvämningsbild från Donau / i Dornach / 1894. / om / Våren (on the reverse)

 oil on board

 17 by 12¾ in.

 43.2 by 32.4 cm

-The following condition report was kindly provided by Simon Parkes Art Conservation, Inc.: This work was examined in its frame.
+The following condition report was kindly provided by Simon Parkes Art Conservation, Inc.: Not examined out of the frame.
 This work on board is unreinforced on the reverse.
 The surface is slightly warped with a convex area in the upper right and a concave area around the tree in the center.
 The paint layer is stable.
 The work is clean and lightly varnished.
 Although some of the original pigment reads unevenly under ultraviolet light, the only retouches are in the four corners, and on the center of the bottom edge.
 There are some slightly lighter marks in the pale pink foreground on the right side and in the more magenta color on the left side that may correspond to retouches to some of the dark undercolor, but none fluoresce strongly under ultraviolet light.

 "This lot is offered for sale subject to Sotheby's Conditions of Business, which are available on request and printed in Sotheby's sale catalogues.
 The independent reports contained in this document are provided for prospective bidders' information only and without warranty by Sotheby's or the Seller."